CI-CMG/water-column-sonar-resampling/README.md

 # water-column-sonar-resampling
 Water Column Sonar Data Reprocessing Project for Warren Tech Capstone 2026

+## Installing
+To install the package within the repository use `pip install water-column-sonar-processing`

 ## Reminders
 Please update the patch number in `pyproject.toml` !!!